Computational Modelling Group

 A Fortran Based Mesh Viewer

-During my final year as an undergraduate, I developed a fully functional software program for visualising geometries, grids and grid quality aspects, from a customised CFD software tool.
-It is designed to be used in conjunction with the HARTREE CFD code, and is currently in use by other fellow researchers within my supervisors team.
+During my final year as an undergraduate, I developed a fully functional software program for visualising geometries, grids and grid quality metrics, for and in-house CFD software tool (HARTREE CFD).

 Ab initio simulations of chemical reactions on platinum nanoparticles